DIEGODOPAZO/AISecretary/setups/Microsoft.md

 ## API Permissions

-After registering the app add the followign delegated permisions:
+After registering the app, add the following **delegated permissions**:
+- For the email:
   - User.Read
   - Mail.Read
   - Mail.Send
   - Mail.ReadWrite
   - MailboxSettings.ReadWrite

 ---

 ## .env Configuration

-Create a `.env` file in your project’s `src/` directory with the following content:
+Create a `.env` file in your project’s `/` directory with the following content (include **only the permissions you need** in the `SCOPES` field):

 ```env
 # Microsoft Graph API Configuration